 If You Need Insulin During Pregnancy

 Your body may not be able to make enough insulin to keep your blood sugar under control during pregnancy.
-If this happens, you’ll need to take extra insulin or an oral antidiabetic agent, such as glyburide.
+If this happens, you may need to take extra insulin or an oral antidiabetic agent, such as glyburide.
 Taking insulin helps control your blood sugar without harming your baby.
 Insulin is a natural substance and is not addictive.
 If you did not have diabetes before pregnancy, you will most likely be able to stop taking insulin after your baby is born.

 Learning to take insulin

 Your health care provider will prescribe your insulin.
 You will need to inject it one or more times a day.
 Insulin is injected into fatty tissue.
 It does not cross the placenta.
 That means it does not affect your baby the way taking a pill would.
 Your health care provider will teach you how to give yourself a shot.
 With practice, you’ll get comfortable doing it yourself.

 Your health care provider will work with you to find the right dosage of insulin for you.
 This may take time.
 That’s because you need to balance your insulin with your food and exercise.
 Your body’s need for insulin also increases as your baby grows.
 To be sure your insulin is working properly, you’ll need to check your blood sugar several times a day.
 If your blood sugar is too high or too low, your health care provider will adjust your insulin.

 Taking insulin puts you at risk of low blood sugar.
 Always treat low blood sugar right away:

 Symptoms of low blood sugar include shakiness, dizziness, weakness, and confusion.

 If you feel any of these symptoms, check your blood sugar right away.

 To treat low blood sugar, eat 15 grams of fast-acting sugar (see below).
 Check your blood sugar again in 15 minutes.
 If your blood sugar is still low, eat another 15 grams of sugar.